agdturner/ccg-v3d/README.md

 ## Development history
 ### Origins
 The library began development in March 2020.
-The purpose of the library is to support making spatial models of parts of the [solar system](https://en.wikipedia.org/wiki/Solar_system).
+The envisaged original purpose of the library was to support making spatial models of parts of the [solar system](https://en.wikipedia.org/wiki/Solar_system).
 ### Summary of main changes
+#### 0.10 to 0.11
+- Added a offset vector to geometries.
+#### 0.9 to 0.10
+- Added tetrahedron and collections.
+#### 0.8 to 0.9
+- Change from left-handed to right handed.
 #### 0.7 to 0.8
 - Simplifications to the intersection methods removing the static methods.
 - Inclusion of a V3D_Ray class.

 ## Contributions
-- Welcome, but to save time and energy, please liaise and we can try to organise.
+- Welcome, but to save time and energy, please liaise and we can hopefully get organised.

 ## LICENCE
 - APACHE LICENSE, VERSION 2.0: https://www.apache.org/licenses/LICENSE-2.0